-The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with International Financial Reporting Standards in conformity with the Companies Act 2006 ('IFRS').
+The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with UK-adopted international accounting standards.

 The presentation currency is pounds sterling.
 All amounts are rounded to the nearest thousand (£'000).